Kakrache/tweetSentimentAnalytics/README.md

-# Vertex AI SDK: AutoML Text Sentiment Analysis
+# Vertex AI SDK: AutoML and BERT Text Sentiment Analysis

 ## Introduction
 This project demonstrates the use of Vertex AI SDK to train and deploy an AutoML text sentiment analysis model.
 It focuses on analyzing the sentiment of tweets, utilizing Google Cloud's ML services and resources.